Back to blog

 Style Props

 Certain style tokens like mr for margin-right, ml for margin-left are similar in both NativeBase and Chakra UI.
-However, there are big differences in how to use Gradient Grid Layout as prop and filter.
+However, there are big differences in how to use Gradient, Grid Layout, the as prop, and filter.

 Gradient